 \subsection{Evaluating matrix functions}

-Matrix function is a result of lifting a scalar function to square matrix domain and with square matrix values (of the same order).
-In this paper, we mainly focus on the case of real functions of the form $f \colon \mathbb{R} \to \mathbb{R}$, however, this is in general not necessary.
-Thus, we mostly consider the matrix set consisting of square matrices of size $k \times k$ with real spectrum.
-When $f$ is a polynomial, such a lifting is straightforward since addition and powers are well-defined for square matrices.
+A matrix function is the result of lifting a scalar function to the domain of a square matrix with square matrix values (of the same order).
+This paper focuses on the case of real functions of the form $f \colon \mathbb{R} \to \mathbb{R}$ and considers the matrix set consisting of square matrices of size $k \times k$ with real spectrum.

+When $f$ is a polynomial, such lifting is straightforward since addition and powers are well-defined for square matrices.
 When $f$ is not a polynomial, there are several standard methods to define the above-mentioned lifting.
-If $f$ is analytic having a Taylor expansion whose convergence radius is larger than the spectral radius of a matrix $A$, then the Taylor expansion $f(x) =\sum_{n=0}^\infty \alpha_n x^n$ yields $f(A) = \sum_{n=0}^\infty \alpha_n A^n$.
+For example, if $f$ is analytic, having a Taylor expansion whose convergence radius is larger than the spectral radius of a matrix $A$, then the Taylor expansion $f(x) =\sum_{n=0}^\infty \alpha_n x^n$ yields $f(A) = \sum_{n=0}^\infty \alpha_n A^n$.
 Another elegant definition arises from the Cauchy integral theorem.
-If $f$ is not analytic, an alternative is defining $f(A)$ on each of the Jordan blocks of $A$ provided that $f \in C^{m-1}$, where $m$ is the size of the largest Jordan block of $A$.
-For several equivalent definitions, and more details, see e.g. \cite[Chapter 1]{higham2008functions}.
+If $f$ is not analytic, an alternative is to define $f(A)$ on each of the Jordan blocks of $A$ provided that $f \in C^{m-1}$, where $m$ is the size of the largest Jordan block of $A$.
+For several equivalent definitions and more details, see, e.g., \cite[Chapter 1]{higham2008functions}.

 Recently, matrix functions received considerable attention, as many essential challenges in their evaluations have been addressed, e.g., \cite{fasi2018multiprecision, nadukandi2018computing, noferini2017formula, sharon2018evaluating}.
-The growing amount of studies in this topic aims to provide modern tools in a vast range of applications.
+The growing number of studies on this topic aims to provide modern tools in various applications.
 On the classical side, one finds matrix functions in control theory~\cite{kenney1995matrix}.
-More theoretic topics, where matrix functions are incorporated, are the solution of differential systems, theoretical particle physics, and nuclear magnetic resonance, see \cite[Chapter 2]{higham2008functions}.
-Modern applications include complex network analysis~\cite{arrigo2016computation}, graph convolutional neural networks~\cite{levie2018cayleynets}, as well as other applications which were mentioned before.
-Moreover, calculating fundamental matrix functions on specially structured matrices opens the door for many new exciting directions, see, e.g., \cite{stotland2018high} and references therein.
+More theoretic topics, where matrix functions are incorporated, \ns{include} theoretical particle physics and nuclear magnetic resonance, see \cite[Chapter 2]{higham2008functions}.
+Modern applications include complex network analysis~\cite{benzi2020matrix}, graph convolutional neural networks~\cite{levie2018cayleynets}, \nir{exponential integration for solving large systems of differential equations~\cite{jimenez2020efficient}}, as well as other applications.
+Moreover, calculating fundamental matrix functions on specially structured matrices, \nir{such as triangular matrices~\cite{parlett1976recurrence}}, opens the door for many new exciting directions; see, e.g., \cite{stotland2018high} and references therein.